kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 -   `"type"` - The front matter type name (e.g., HIGH) that was matched in the `.fmtypes` file or specified by the user with the -t option.

+-q, --quiet
+Quiet mode.
+Do not print errors.

 -t, --type &lt;TYPE&gt;
 Generate content for this type of front matter.
 Supported types are: